-It is conceded by Mr. Christiancy that the right, so long as it remains wholly in the hands of the inventor, is his, to do them from the pectic and azotic matters which they contain as he pleases with, as much so as the right of possession in in considerable quantities. a mine or a field; nay, more, that, in such a close monopoly, the patentee is entitled as a measure of damage against an infringer, to the entire usufruct or beneficial results of his improvement, although such results are very well known to and the places in which and by whom his franchise shall be nary machinery. utilized?

-The sometimes relative insignificance of the license fee is oil, are detrimental to its application as a lubricant. well known to be attributable to the anxiety of the patentee ! away-to get the manufacture into the hands of competent but not one cent to the marauder.
+It is conceded by Mr. Christiancy that the right, so long as as he pleases with, as much so as the right of possession in in considerable quantities. a mine or a field; nay, more, that, in such a close monopoly, the patentee is entitled as a measure of damage against an infringer, to the entire usufruct or beneficial results of his improvement, although such results are very well known to well known to be attributable to the anxiety of the patentee ! away-to get the manufacture into the hands of competent but not one cent to the marauder.